sherlock-audit/2023-10-real-wagmi-judging/README.md

 Agree with medium severity.
 Will be accepting the escalation.

+**IAm0x52**

+Fix looks good. `borrowingStorage.accLoanRatePerSeconds` does not need to be recalculated and so the calculation has been removed.

 # Issue M-8: Borrower collateral that they are owed can get stuck in Vault and not sent back to them after calling `repay`

 Source: https://github.com/sherlock-audit/2023-10-real-wagmi-judging/issues/122